Summary

 Vera: That’s okay.

-Vera: Oh yeah, as long as I don’t change in a servant, that is all right.
+Vera: Oh, yeah.
+As long as I don’t change into a servant, that is all right.

 Vera: Definitely.
 I don’t feel this hierarchy, not at all.
-And I think people also don’t feel it towards me.
+And I think people also don’t feel it toward me.

 Rick: Right.
-And you wrote a book, Effortlessly Being Yourself, which I managed to read this one from cover to cover this week.
+And you wrote a book, Effortlessly Being Yourself, which I managed to read cover to cover this week.
 I don’t always accomplish that, but I did.
-And the book is a step-by-step guide from ego living based on fear and greed to living one’s spiritual mature potential based on self-expression and growth.
-And in your book it says, you encourage readers to take full responsibility for the role they play in their lives and the path they tread on.
+The book is a step-by-step guide from ego living, based on fear and greed, to living one’s spiritually mature potential, based on self-expression and growth.

 Vera: Yes.

-Vera: I think as a child I always was interested in people and what I was most interested in, when I was, I think I was somewhat of three years old, I went outside with my mother and I hold her hand and we bumped into the neighbor and it was very strange to me.
-I remember it so vivid because my mother was fine, her energy was fine and on a deeper level she felt totally happy, just like everyone feels on a different, on a deeper level.
-And she began to speak with a neighbor and suddenly they were talking about very sad things and difficult problems and it was so strange for me to see the difference between what they were talking about and how they really felt on a deeper level.
+It was very strange to me.
+I remember it so vividly because my mother’s energy was fine, and on a deeper level she felt totally happy, just like everyone feels on a different, deeper level.
+She began to speak with the neighbor, and suddenly they were talking about very sad things and difficult problems.
+It was so strange for me to see the difference between what they were talking about and how they really felt on a deeper level.

-Vera: No, I didn’t finish it because in the last year I was, so to speak, woke up and I realized what I am doing is just changing our programming and that is not that efficient as we think it is and I found a more direct way to be happy.
+Vera: No, I didn’t finish it because in the last year I, so to speak, woke up, and I realized that what I was doing was just changing our programming.
+That is not as efficient as we think it is, and I found a more direct way to be happy.

-Vera: Wow, that’s interesting, yes, yes, because then it’s I think at the mind level you can focus but on meditation level you reach the level of intention.
+Vera: Wow, that’s interesting.
+Yes, because at the mind level you can focus, but at the meditation level you reach the level of intention.

 Rick: Yeah, and you actually really go beyond the mind in a way and kind of bring about some change from an even more fundamental level.